Stowaway in the Sky: Plot

-The film tells the story of Pascal, a small child who's fascinated by his grandfather's lighter-than-air balloon.
-The older man claims he's invented the best mode of transportation: a balloon that can be controlled when in the sky.
+The film tells the story of Pascal, a small child who is fascinated by his grandfather's lighter-than-air balloon.
+The older man claims he has invented the best mode of transportation: a balloon that can be controlled when in the sky.
 The altitude, direction, and speed of the balloon are all under the direction of the pilot.

-As the grand-père takes the balloon on a demonstration, Pascal climbs on board and lifts them both upward to an adventure.
+As the grandfather takes the balloon on a demonstration, Pascal climbs on board and lifts them both upward to an adventure.
 The balloon travels all around France, Brittany, over the ocean, and over Mont Blanc in the Alps.

 However, the balloon turns out to be not so controllable: church spires become objects of threat, factory smokestacks become volcano-like, a stag hunt is no longer about the thrill of the chase, and they inadvertently kidnap washing on a clothesline and a guest at a wedding party in Brittany.

-The land-bound adults have conniptions as the balloon wafts by, yet, Pascal has a great time.
+The land-bound adults have conniptions as the balloon wafts by, but Pascal has a great time.

 Background

-Jack Lemmon, the narrator of the film's English version, was so impressed with the film that he bought the American rights.
+Jack Lemmon was so impressed with the film after he saw it at the Venice Film Festival in 1960, that he bought the American rights through his film production company, Jalem Productions, in January 1962.
+Lemmon recorded a new English narration and Jalem Productions acted as presenter (with Lopert Pictures distributing) for its American release in June 1962.